Photo credit: Sarah Race Photography.

 Ok.
 Here's more!

-She's was a senior editor of Poetry Is Dead magazine, worked with the Robson Reading Series, and is a coordinator of the Real Vancouver Writers' Series
+She's was a senior editor of Poetry Is Dead magazine, worked with the Robson Reading Series, and was the Artistic Director of the Real Vancouver Writers' Series

-Her hosting and event skills have landed her at such great events as the launch of books by Elizabeth BachinskyMichael Christie, Jamella Hagen, Alex Leslie, Carol ShabenJohn Vigna and Sheryda Warrener and PRISM International's 50th anniversary, the Giller Light Bash Vancouver, Griffin Vancouver, the Jewish Book Festival, the Vancouver Writers Festival, the Whitehorse Poetry Festival and some others that she can't remember for various reasons.
+Her hosting and event skills have landed her at such great events as the launch of books by Elizabeth BachinskyMichael Christie, Jamella Hagen, Alex Leslie, Carol ShabenJohn Vigna, Sheryda Warrener, Hannah McGregor, Jen Sookfong Lee and many more.
+She has hosted PRISM International's 50th anniversary, the Giller Light Bash Vancouver, Griffin Vancouver, and was a coordinator of the Jewish Book Festival, and has performed at the Vancouver Writers Festival, Victoria Festival of Authors, Verses Festival of Words, the Galiano Literary Festival, the Whitehorse Poetry Festival, the Ottawa International Writers’ Festival and some others that she can't remember for various reasons.

 Please feel free to use photos with the appropriate credit to the photographer.
 Thank you!